sswahn/components/README.md

 - **Modal Component**: Utilize the Modal component to effortlessly create modal dialogs that can be programmatically opened and closed, with customizable appearances and onClose event handling.
 - **Search Component**: Implement search functionality with the Search component, offering an input field for capturing search input changes, along with customization options such as a custom class and a placeholder.
 - **Sidebar Component**: Create flexible sidebars with open and close functionality using the Sidebar component, featuring customization through a custom class, open status control, and an onClose event handler.
+- **Tabs Component**: The Tab Component is a flexible and accessible solution for implementing tabbed navigation.
+Easily organize content into tabs and switch between them with a clean and customizable interface.

 ## Installation
 Using npm.